-meet and discuss the concern with the Employee's Principal.

-- 1. If the Complainant met with the Employee and the complaint was not resolved, the Complainant must meet and discuss the complaint with the Employee's Principal within ten (10) calendar days of the meeting with the Employee.
-The Principal shall complete a Complaint Form, Exhibit KL-E(1).
-The Complainant shall sign and date the Complaint Form verifying the accuracy of its content. - 2.
-If the Complainant initiates the complaint by meeting the Principal, the Principal shall complete a Complaint Form, Exhibit KL-E(1).
-The Complainant shall sign and date the Complaint Form verifying the accuracy of its contents. - B. Upon the Complaint Form being signed and dated by the Complainant, the Principal shall give a copy of the complaint to the Employee and schedule an informal meeting with only the Complainant, Employee and Principal present.
+- A. The person having the complaint related to federal program compliance or discrimination/harassment complaint based on race, color, national origin, age or sex (excluding sexual harassment complaints), the person must initiate the complaint procedure in one of the following ways: - meet and discuss the concern with the Employee involved; OR - meet and discuss the concern with the Employee's Principal. - 1.
+If the Complainant met with the Employee and the complaint was not resolved, the Complainant must meet and discuss the complaint with the Employee's Principal within ten (10) calendar days of the meeting with the Employee.
+The Principal shall complete a Complaint Form, Exhibit AC-E (1).
+The Complainant shall sign and date the Complaint Form verifying the accuracy of its content.

+- 2. If the Complainant initiates the complaint by meeting with the Principal, the Principal shall complete a Complaint Form, Exhibit AC-E (1).
+The Complainant shall sign and date the Complaint Form verifying the accuracy of its contents. - B. Upon the Complaint Form being signed and dated by the Complainant, the Principal shall give a copy of the complaint to the District's Compliance Officer (Superintendent).
+The Principal shall also give a copy of the complaint to the Employee and schedule an informal meeting with only the Complainant, Employee and Principal present.
 At the meeting, the Principal shall attempt to facilitate discussion between the Complainant and Employee by seeking clarification of the issue(s) and seeking a resolution to the complaint.
+However, attempts to informally or voluntarily resolve the complaint should not delay the commencement of the District's investigation.
 Should a resolution be obtained, the resolution shall be noted on the Complaint Form.
 Should a resolution not be obtained, the Complainant and/or the Employee may request a decision by the Principal on the merits of the complaint by making the request on the Complaint Form. - C. If the Principal is asked to make a decision on the merits of the complaint, the Principal has the authority to investigate the complaint beyond the information received from the Complainant and Employee during the meeting with the Complainant, Employee and Principal.
-The Principal shall render a decision in writing within fourteen (14) calendar days of the request for a decision on the merits of the complaint.
-The time frame for rendering a decision by the Principal may be extended by the Principal for good cause and upon written notification to the Complainant and Employee, which notification shall identify the reason for the extension and the date on or before which the decision shall be rendered.
-The Complainant and the Employee shall receive written notification of the Principal's determination/resolution.

-D. The Principal's decision may be appealed by the Complainant or Employee to the Superintendent within (10) ten calendar days of receipt of the Principal's written decision pursuant to Step 2.
+During the Principal's investigation the complainant and alleged perpetrator shall both have the opportunity, at separate times, to present witnesses and provide evidence to the Principal.
+The Principal shall evaluate all relevant information and documentation related to the complaint of discrimination or harassment and shall render a decision in writing within fourteen (14) calendar days of the request for a decision on the merits of the complaint.
+The time frame for rendering a decision by the Principal may be extended by the Principal for good cause and upon written notification to the Complainant and Employee.
+The notification shall identify the reason for the extension and the date on or before which the decision shall be rendered.
+The Complainant and the Employee shall receive written notification of the Principal's determination/resolution. - D. The Principal's decision may be appealed by the Complainant or Employee to the Superintendent within (10) ten calendar days of receipt of the Principal's written decision pursuant to Step 2.
 If the Principal does not render a written decision within the required time frame (14 days unless extended) the Complainant or Employee may appeal to the Superintendent pursuant to Step 2.